urvashii-b/AiBotique/README.md

 Welcome to the ArBotique project, a part of the Kodikon Hackathon.
 ArBotique is an AR and AI Fashion Store with a focus on AI-powered 3D shirt generation.

+## This is the AI part of the project.

 ## Steps to Use:

 1. *Set Up Environment Variables*